 The Greek stereotype is known for being expressive and passionate.
 However, this does not mean that Greeks are always loud or emotional.
 Greeks are just like any other people, and they are capable of showing a wide range of emotions, depending on the context.
-While my Greek in-laws definitely fit the stereotype, I know Greeks that are closer to my personality as well.
+While my Greek in-laws definitely fit the stereotype, I know Greeks that are closer to my Dutch-personality as well.

 Greece is a place of unending sunshine and warm weather.

 While it is true that Greece has a Mediterranean climate, with mild winters and hot summers, the weather is more than just sunshine.
 In winter, it can get cold, especially in mountainous regions.
 Skiing or snowboarding are even possibilities!
 Additionally, the country is not always sunny.
 Even during the summer months, there is a possibility of heavy rain, winds, or even hailstorms.
 The Greeks call this a Bourini.

 While there may be some misconceptions of the Greek culture with Greeks being insular or unwelcoming.
 The vast majority of people in Greece are friendly and hospitable.
 Many Greeks have a strong sense of pride in their country and are eager to share their culture and traditions with visitors.